Daniel W. Dwyer

-Daniel William Dwyer (born October 29, 1966) is a United States Navy vice admiral who serves as the commander of United States Second Fleet and Joint Force Command Norfolk since August 20, 2021.
-He most recently served as director of plans and policy of the United States Cyber Command from July 11, 2020 to August 2021.
-Previously, he was the Vice Commander of the Naval Air Systems Command from August 2015 to August 2016.
+Daniel William Dwyer (born 29 October 1966) is a retired United States Navy vice admiral who has served as the deputy chief of naval operations for operations, plans, strategy, and warfighting development of the United States Navy from 2 August 2024 to 15 August 2025, and briefly as the deputy chief of naval operations for warfighting development in early 2024.
+He most recently served as the commander of United States Second Fleet and Joint Force Command Norfolk from 2021 to 2024.
+He served as director of plans and policy of the United States Cyber Command from 2020 to 2021, and as Vice Commander of the Naval Air Systems Command from 2015 to 2016.
 Born and raised in Alameda, California, Dwyer graduated from the California Maritime Academy with a Bachelor of Science degree in marine transportation in 1988.
 He later earned a Master of Science degree in computer information science from the University of Phoenix and a Master of Arts degree in foreign affairs and strategic studies from the Naval War College.

-In June 2021, Dwyer was nominated and confirmed for promotion to vice admiral and assignment as the commander of the United States Second Fleet, succeeding Andrew L. Lewis.
+Military career

+In March 2023, Dwyer was nominated for assignment as deputy chief of naval operations for warfighting development.
+In July 2024, he was nominated for assignment as deputy chief of naval operations for operations, plans, and strategy.